Financial-Times/o-forms/README.md

 #### Mixins

-If your project does not need all `o-forms` features, you may reduce your project's CSS bundle size by using the following mixins to only ouput what you need.
+If your project does not need all `o-forms` features, you may reduce your project's CSS bundle size by using the following mixins to only output what you need.

 Required:
 - `oFormsBaseFeatures` - Basic form features including `.o-forms`.
 Required by the other mixins.